 The notion Jesus is the most important person that ever lived is not necessarily rooted in religious belief but in the acceptance of the calendar of the western world.
 People who disagree on the meaning of Jesus will all agree on what year we are in.
 An artificial and incorrect calculation of the date of his supposed birth led to millenarianism one thousand and again two thousand years later.
 In late 1999 the dotcom bubble was still inflating and Y2K was approaching.
 Though the latter was the butt of million jokes and millions had been spent on remediation, no-one could honestly say how the millennium bug might manifest itself.

 Into this frenzied atmosphere came a book called The Cluetrain Manifesto that defined what 1999 meant.
 Written by four American business-savvy geeks (Rick Levine, Christopher Locke, Doc Searls and David Weinberger), the book was Weber’s Protestant work ethic updated for the end of the 20th century.
 Its Lutheran overtones were shown by the 95 theses it posted to the paywalls of the Internet.
-Most of the 95 dealt with the failure of corporate culture to see how the connectedness of the web was transforming the marketplace.
+Most of these dealt with the failure of corporate culture to see how the connectedness of the web was transforming the marketplace.
 Their message was summed up in the first thesis: “markets are conversations”.

 But as Stilgherrian pointed out a few weeks ago, there is a contradiction inherent in the manifesto.
-Many people have read the first thesis round the wrong way and think that “all conversations are markets”.
-The problem, says Stil, is that the focus of The Cluetrain Manifesto is business and markets.
+Many people have read the first thesis round the wrong way and think “all conversations are markets”.
+The problem, says Stil, is the focus of The Cluetrain Manifesto is business and markets.
 “All that buying and selling stuff.
 Other important conversations in human society are being forgotten,” he says.

 Jesus may yet want Cluetrain for a Sunbeam.